 The Holy Spirit is also vital in Christian belief.
 Without the work of the Holy Spirit in the life of a believer, real knowledge of God is impossible (John 16:13, 14).
 It is through the Spirit that the believer is able to understand the Word of God, the Bible.
 It is through the Spirit’s work that the believer is changed in his or her pattern of thinking and acting, to become more like the Son of God, Jesus (Romans 8:5,9; Galatians 5:22).

 The only way to God

 Do Christians and Muslims worship the same God?
 There is only one true God.
-The real question is, which group really understands who God is?
+The real question is, which group has the right view on who God is?
 God has revealed himself in his Word, the Bible, and we can know him through his Son, Jesus Christ.
 Jesus himself claimed that He is the only way to God (John 14:6).
-So Muslims try to worship God, but they do not know him.
-Therefore they cannot be true worshipers who worship God as Father in spirit and in truth, as Jesus said (John 4:23) — and this truth is that Jesus is God’s Son.
+Whoever wants to worship God, must worship Him in spirit and truth (John 4:23) — and this truth is that Jesus is God’s Son.

 God is love.
 This is a clear truth that speaks to us from every page of the Bible.
 It speaks to us through the sacrifice of Jesus who died on the cross to save us from hell and eternal punishment (1 John 4:7-10).
 God desires every person to be saved and be with him (1 Timothy 2:4) – it is not by works that we are saved, but by his mercy and grace (Ephesians 2:4).
 May all people on earth get to know God in this way.